G4ryDave/GoogleMapsSightsManager/README.md

 ## Why do I have to put ID & Psw??
-No one would have to share this sensible information but they required to login the browser.
-Infact, while in test mode, every account is logged out by default.
-Due to this constrain we need the Google Account ID & Password. ** As you can see from the source code this credentials are not stored!** .
+No one should have to share this sensible information but it is required to login in google Maps.
+In fact, while in test mode, every account is logged out by default.
+Due to this constrain we need the Google Account ID & Password. ** As you can see from the source code these credentials are not stored!** .

 ### To Do